scrthq/supplychaindata.exchange/schema/README.md

 ## **Technical Schema Structure**

-The SC-DEX schema can support different supply chain arrangements.
+The SC-DEX schema can support different supply chain arrangements, including multiple locations, organizations, and their various affiliations to each other to represent data assets.

+- The JSON format template can be found [here](https://github.com/opensupplyhub/supplychaindata.exchange/blob/main/schema/schema.json)
+- The core schema description can be found [here](https://github.com/opensupplyhub/supplychaindata.exchange/blob/main/schema/schema.md)

 Below are three examples of entity-relationship diagrams showing how locations, organizations, and affiliations interact in various supply chain scenarios.

 ### **1. Simple Supply Chain (Single-Tier)**